 Ways to support a student who may be struggling with mental health and where to go for help.

-Guides and resources to help navigate class attendance, accommodations for life events, and other classroom concerns that may arise.
+Guides to help navigate class attendance, accommodations for life events, and other classroom concerns that may arise.

 Information about class attendance and absences, as well as guidance for faculty in making decisions for flexibility requests.